ANA Charter

 AEPG is underpinned by ANA Values of Ethics, Sustainability, Innovation and Growth:

-Where in the system can ethics act as the fulcrum for how we behave?
+Where in the system can ethics act as the fulcrum for responsible action? -

-How can neuroscience drive a more equitable future?
+How can applying neuroscience in society drive a more equitable future? -

-What new possibilities emerge when diverse minds come together?
+What new possibilities emerge when diverse brains meet new frontiers? -

-Why does investing in the brain economy matter?
+Why does investing in the Brain Economy and Brain Capital matter?

 New joiners are required to read, acknowledge their understanding, and agree to abide by AEPG as part of the ANA Member registration process.
-Additionally, members must remain informed about any updates to AEPG and reaffirm their commitment as and when revisions occur.
+Additionally, members must remain informed about any updates to AEPG.

 II.
 Responsibility for Ethical Conduct